Hero Image

 2. ACCESS FOR ALL

 Sessions are situated close to children’s homes enabling short journeys and easy home visits.
-Annual surveys identify children with additional needs, and refugee teachers ensure familiarity, contextual understanding and language accessibility.
+Annual surveys identify children with additional needs to ensure provision is inclusive, and refugee teachers ensure familiarity, contextual understanding and language accessibility.
 With an informal approach, fees, uniforms and lunch costs are avoided.

 In short, the model surmounts barriers of finance, language, culture, ethnicity, disability and location, and increases children’s ability to access primary school when they turn six.